 The program cost and payment schedule are listed under the "Budget Sheets" link at the top of this page.
 Students with identifiable financial need are encouraged to apply for fellowships, scholarships, and financial aid.

-The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
+The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual basis.
 It is important to note that bicycles are used heavily by students on the program.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.

 Passport and Visa